mmcdermott/EventStreamGPT/EventStream/data/README.md

    value conversion parameters, etc.
 3. Two dictionaries thad define what class should be used and how that class should be parametrized for performing outlier detection and normalization.
-These configuration dictionaries, if specified, must contain a `'cls'` key _which further must link to an option in the `EventStreamDataset.METADATA_MODELS` class dictionary_.
+These configuration dictionaries, if specified, must contain a `'cls'` key _which further must link to an option in the `EventStream.data.Dataset.METADATA_MODELS` class dictionary_.

 This configuration file is readable from and writable to JSON files.
 Full details of the options for this